Magic Leap One teardown reveals 6-layer display and video projectors

 Traditionally, wearable headsets have used video screens that are basically identical to televisions, but much smaller.
 In order to create augmented imagery that blurs the line between “virtual” and “reality,” Magic Leap One instead includes a six-layer waveguide display, akin to placing multiple translucent mini-TVs in front of one another.
 Using a custom projector and lens combination, the system displays red, green, and blue colors at separate depths, creating the illusion of three-dimensional objects that can more realistically appear to blur with distance.

-Beyond the display technology, iFixit discovered the nose bridge-mounted external depth sensor, which uses an Infrared projector and camera combination to depth-map rooms, and IR eye trackers.
-While the repair shop described the eye tracking technology as “pretty cool,” it noted that the choice of a single, below-the-eye camera could limit tracking accuracy and range, favoring tracking of a downward-looking eye over upward tracking.
+Beyond the display technology, iFixit discovered the nose bridge-mounted external depth sensor, which uses an Infrared projector and camera combination to depth-map rooms, as well as IR eye trackers.
+While the repair shop described the eye-tracking technology as “pretty cool,” it noted that the choice of a single, below-the-eye camera could limit tracking accuracy and range, favoring tracking of a downward-looking eye over upward tracking.

 The display details and sensor positions are particularly interesting after hands-on reports from early users.
 During tests at the company’s offices, Magic Leap One required glasses-wearing users to have custom prescription lenses made for the headset, and exhibited controller tracking challenges when a nose piece wasn’t correctly adjusted.
 These issues could confound a mass-market rollout of the platform if they’re not addressed before general release.